opentext-idol/idol-tutorials/tutorials/introduction/containers/PART_III.md

 ### Follow the ingestion

-Open NiFi at <http://idol-docker-host:8001/nifi/> and note that the processors are automatically started.
+Open NiFi at <http://idol-docker-host:8001/nifi/> (using the direct link this time, rather than the reverse proxy) and note that the processors are automatically started.

 Monitor some of the files as they pass from processor to processor: